 - Recurrent miscarriage

 - Lack of ovulation

 Estrogen and progesterone work in unison for the body’s benefit.
-As people age, their hormone levels reduce, particularly at the peri-menopause stage and beyond.
+As people age, their hormone levels reduce, particularly for women during the perimenopause stage and beyond.
 The levels of progesterone decrease faster than estrogen.
-This decrease creates an imbalance.
-The imbalance leads to the symptoms described above.
+This decrease may create an imbalance in hormone levels.

-Younger women can also suffer from imbalance.
-During normal cycles, when the egg releases, the empty follicle changes to the corpus luteum, which is the place that produces progesterone.
+Younger women can also suffer from hormone imbalance.
+During a normal menstrual cycle, when the egg releases at ovulation, the empty follicle changes to the corpus luteum, which is the place that produces progesterone.
 If something goes wrong, it may not produce enough progesterone.
-When you consider that progesterone is necessary for womb maintenance, you will realize the potential harm that reduction might have on the developing fetus or fertility.
+When you consider that progesterone is necessary for womb maintenance, you will realize the potential harm that a reduction in progesterone might have on the developing fetus or fertility.

-Many factors contribute to an overabundance of estrogen that creates estrogen dominance.
+Many factors contribute to the development of estrogen dominance.
 Obesity is one of the factors.
 The ovaries produce androstenedione, which is a male hormone.
 Fat cells change those hormones to estrogen.
 Pesticides, estrogen in animal food supplies, stress and high intake of caffeine also are factors attributed to estrogen dominance.

-Studies now link infertility to estrogen dominance.
-It affects the process of ovulation and can also lower a man’s sperm count or create weak sperm.
-Estrogen dominance plays a role in endometriosis, uterine fibroids and ovarian cysts, which are all issues that dramatically affect fertility.
+Studies now link infertility to estrogen dominance by disrupting the process of ovulation and in some cases lowering a man’s sperm count or causing poor sperm health.
+Estrogen dominance plays a key role in the development and proliferation of endometriosis, uterine fibroids and ovarian cysts, which are all issues that can dramatically affect fertility.